albenik/protoc-gen-twirp-swift/README.md

 # Twirp Swift Plugin

-A protoc plugin for generating a twirp client suitable for web and flutter/io projects.
+A protoc plugin for generating a twirp client suitable for iOS and macOS projects.
 Inspired by the [Twirp typescript plugin](https://github.com/larrymyers/protoc-gen-twirp_typescript).

 ## Setup